FallOutChonny/react-starter-boilerplate/README.md

 2. `webpack` config for development and production.
 3. Enable Hot-reload.
 4. Configure `babel`, `eslint`, `jest` and more...
-5. If project become larger, you need to setup some plugins such as `happypack`, `webpack-dll-plugin` to reduce webpack build time.
+5. If project gets bigger, you need to setup some plugins such as `happypack`, `webpack-dll-plugin` to reduce webpack build time.

 And once app is online, you have to optimize the performance for production.